hurwitzlab/planet-microbe-datapackages/Tara_Oceans/README.md

 SAMEA2622624
 SAMEA2622619
 SAMEA2622614
-- AHX, ARD_2, ARG : for the Sample SAMEA2657086, the longitude-end was corrected from -95.9893 to -59.9893
 - APY : The range-depth sample TARA_B100002029 (NCBI: SAMEA2623919, event_ID:TARA_20120319T1848Z_152_EVENT_CAST) was removed
 - ARG : The range-depth samples TARA_A100000810 (NCBI:SAMEA2731305,	event_ID:TARA_20091111T1827Z_019_EVENT_NET) and TARA_A100000693	(NCBI:SAMEA2731098, event_ID:TARA_20091115T1031Z_021_EVENT_NET) were removed
+- Correction of latitude/longitude values for the following samples:
+Longitude-end -95.9893 corrected to -59.9893 for the Sample SAMEA2657086 - AHX, ARD_2, ARG

+Longitude coordinates 88.4044 corrected to -88.394 for sample SAMEA2623477 - ARG, ARD_2, AHX
+Longitude coordinates 94.9752 corrected to -94.9527 for sample SAMEA2623417 - ARG, ARD_2, AHX
+Longitude coordinates 88.4044 corrected to -88.394 for sample SAMEA2623479 - ARG, ARD_2, AHX
+Longitude coordinates 94.9752 corrected to -94.9527 for sample SAMEA2623419 - ARG, ARD_2, AHX
+Latitude coordinates 32.1 corrected to -32.2401 for sample SAMEA2620988 - ARG, ARD_2, AHX
+Latitude coordinates 32.1 corrected to -32.2401 for sample SAMEA2620985 - ARG, ARD_2, AHX
+Latitude coordinates 6.3306 corrected to 14.3284 for sample SAMEA2732654 - ARG, ARD_2, AHX
+Latitude coordinates 34.835 corrected to 27.16 and Longitude coordinates 27.1433 corrected to 34.8033 for sample SAMEA2619811 - ARG, AHX
+Latitude coordinates 32.1 corrected to -32.2401 for sample SAMEA2620980 - ANB
+Latitude coordinates 32.1 corrected to -32.2401 for sample SAMEA2620979 - ANB
+Latitude coordinates 34.835 corrected to 27.16 and Longitude coordinates 27.1433 corrected to 34.8033 for sample SAMEA2619808 - ANB
+Latitude coordinates 32.1 corrected to -32.2401 for sample SAMEA2620991 - APX
+Latitude coordinates 34.835 corrected to 27.16 and Longitude coordinates 27.1433 corrected to 34.8033 for sample SAMEA2619815 - APX
+Longitude coordinates 88.4044 corrected to -88.394 for sample SAMEA2623463 - APY
+Longitude coordinates 80.0607 corrected to -80.0454 for sample SAMEA2623446 - APY
+Longitude coordinates 79.3102 corrected to -79.3017 for sample SAMEA2623426 - APY
+Latitude coordinates 32.1 corrected to -32.2401 for sample SAMEA2620970 - APY
+Latitude coordinates 34.835 corrected to 27.16 and Longitude coordinates 27.1433 corrected to 34.8033 for sample SAMEA2619802 - APY
+Longitude coordinates 88.4044 corrected to -88.394 for sample SAMEA2623481 - ARG
+Longitude coordinates 80.0607 corrected to -80.0454 for sample SAMEA2623459 - ARG
+Longitude coordinates 80.0607 corrected to -80.0454 for sample SAMEA2623458 - ARG
+Longitude coordinates 79.3102 corrected to -79.3017 for sample SAMEA2623437 - ARG
+Longitude coordinates 80.0607 corrected to -80.0454 for sample SAMEA2623457 - ARG
+Longitude coordinates 79.3102 corrected to -79.3017 for sample SAMEA2623439 - ARG

 ### issues left to solve all packages
 - sensors reporting 99999 when below/not detected

 ### issues to solve in some packages
-- ARD_2 : some samples with a depth at 99999 (detection issue)
+- ARD_2 : samples with a depth at 99999 (detection issue) were removed

 ### bioprojects not included
 	PRJEB4422	ALP	Shotgun Sequencing of Single Cell Whole Genome Amplification from Tara Oceans samples corresponding to size fractions for protist (GSC)
 	PRJEB6604 APE Whole genome Sequencing from protist culture.
-(GSC)

-PRJEB6607 AZA Metatranscriptome sequencing of Tara Oceans DNA samples corresponding to size fractions for prokaryotes.
+(GSC) PRJEB6607 AZA Metatranscriptome sequencing of Tara Oceans DNA samples corresponding to size fractions for prokaryotes.
 (GSC)

 # Pangea metadata
 Pangea registry of all campaigns : https://doi.pangaea.de/10.1594/PANGAEA.842191